 The scheme was trialled by Octopus Energy earlier this year.
 The energy supplier asked its clients with smart meters to use more energy during off-peak times.
 Now the ESO is announcing a nationwide scheme for small to medium-sized businesses and homes with smart meters.

-National Grid will pay energy suppliers signed up to the scheme to operate it and pass the savings on the smart meter customers.
+National Grid will pay energy suppliers signed up to the scheme to operate it and pass the savings on to the smart meter customers.

 How will I get paid to use less electricity?

-Octopus Energy has also unveiled its own scheme, “Saving Sessions”.
+Octopus Energy also unveiled its own scheme, “Saving Sessions”.
 For every unit of energy that customers save compared to their typical usage throughout a set time, Octopus calculates it will pay its 1.4 million smart meter customers £4 on average – saving them around £100 throughout the winter, until March 2023.